Learn about EGFR-positive NSCLC

 • Mobocertinib (ExkivityTM): Approved for the treatment of adult patients with locally advanced or metastatic EGFR exon 20 insertion-mutant NSCLC, as detected by an FDA-approved test, and who have received prior platinum-based chemotherapy

-Following discussions with the U.S. Food and Drug Administration, EXKIVITY will be officially withdrawn from the market in the United States no later than March 2024.
+Following discussions with the US Food and Drug Administration, EXKIVITY will be officially withdrawn from the market in the United States no later than March 2024.
 EXKIVITY remains available to prescribe until the official withdrawal; moreover, after withdrawal patients will be able to maintain access through an established compassionate use program.
 All current patients on the drug whom Takeda has contact information for will have received an official communication.
-For more information please visit www.exkivity-update.com.
+For more information, please visit www.exkivity-update.com.

 What are some side effects of EGFR-positive NSCLC treatments?